Soft tissue sarcomas

 There are often no obvious symptoms in the early stages of soft tissue sarcomas, although you may notice a soft, painless lump under your skin or deeper, that can't easily be moved around and gets bigger over time.

-You should see your GP if you have a worrying lump or any other troublesome symptoms.
+You should speak to your GP if you have a worrying lump or any other troublesome symptoms.
 A lump the size of a golf ball or larger should be regarded as suspicious and needs to be investigated urgently.

 Although it is much more likely you have a benign (non-cancerous) condition, it is important to get your symptoms checked out.